dportok/docker-terraform-bash/terraform/README.md

 # Fully automated deployment of an EC2 Instance running the Latest Ubuntu LTS

-This Proof of Concept was created as part of a task, which requires the creation of an EC2 Instance, which should run the latest Ubuntu LTS version and allows HTTP, HTTPS and SSH traffice from a specific IP.
+This Proof of Concept was created as part of a task, which requires the creation of an EC2 Instance, which should run the latest Ubuntu LTS AMI and allows HTTP, HTTPS and SSH traffic from a specific IP.

 ## Requirements
 The whole project was built using AWS as the cloud provider and Terraform v0.10.8 as the provisioning tool.